romanz/electrs/README.md

 ### Reduced storage mode

-For personal or low-volume use, you may use `--reduced-storage` to reduce disk storage requirements (at the time of writing, around block height 620k, by about 270GB) at the cost of slower and more expensive lookups.
+For personal or low-volume use, you may set `--reduced-storage` to reduce disk storage requirements (at the time of writing, around block height 620k, by about 270GB) at the cost of slower and more expensive lookups.

-With this option set, raw transactions and metadata associated with blocks will not be kept in rocksdb, but instead queried from bitcoind on demand.
+With this option set, raw transactions and metadata associated with blocks will not be kept in rocksdb (the `T`, `X` and `M` indexes), but instead queried from bitcoind on demand.

 ### Notable changes from Electrs: